IBM-Cloud/openwhisk-darkvisionapp/DEPLOY_MANUALLY.md

 # Deploy Dark Vision manually in IBM Cloud

+> :warning: Dark Vision can currently only be deployed in the US South region.

 ## Get the code

 * Clone the app to your local environment from your terminal using the following command: